majacQ/cc-libraries-api/src/pages/integrate/tutorials/quick-start-curl/index.md

 # Quick Start: cURL

-Welcome to the CC Libraries API!
+Welcome to the Creative Cloud Libraries API!

 In this Quick Start tutorial, we'll be walking you towards making your first API call via the cURL command-line tool.
 By the end you'll have constructed a command that looks like this: